sunfounder/kepler-kit/docs/source/video_course/lesson20.rst

     👉 Ready to explore and create with us?
 Click [|link_sf_facebook|] and join today!

-lesson 20:  Using the DHT11 Temperature and Humidity Sensor in MicroPython
+Lesson 20:  Using the DHT11 Temperature and Humidity Sensor in MicroPython
 =============================================================================

 This tutorial covers measuring temperature and humidity using the DHT11 sensor with the Raspberry Pi Pico W: